skuzzle/snapshot-tests/readme/README.md

 You can create multiple snapshots using `snapshot.assertThat(...)` from within a single test case.
 The framework will assign each snapshot a consecutive number.

+### Dealing with random values
+A common source of problems are random values within the snapshoted data such as dates or generated ids.
+This framework comes with no means to resolve those issues.
+Instead you should design your code so that such randomness can easily be mocked away.
+For example:
+* Instead of using `LocalDateTime.now()` make your code use a shared `Clock` instance that is replacible in tests and use `LocalDateTime.now(clock)`
+* More generally put: If your code uses random values in any place, consider to use a strategy interface instead which can be replaced with a deterministic mock during testing.

 ## Changelog

 ### Version 0.0.1